kekker/demo/content/docs/scenarios/basic-deal.md

 #### Response example

-If everything is fine you'll receive response code `200`.
-The Deal identifier is in the response body [UID].
+If everything is fine you'll receive the Deal identifier [UID] in the response body .
 Save it and add to further requests.

-## 2. Make sure at `Reciever` node the Deal status is Created
+## 2. Make sure at `Receiver` node the Deal status is Created
 Use `GET`-method call `/api/deals/{UID}` where `{UID}` is the Deal identifier

 > **Attention!**